MollyMai99/Online-Banking-Website/README.md

 ## User Stories

-- As a user, I can learn about the business background from introduction part.
 - As a user, I can check popular stocks list.
 - As a user, I can check latest price of the stock I want.
 - As a user, I can save the stock I like.